Prince Maurits of Orange-Nassau, van Vollenhoven: Life and career

 Maurits was born on 17 April 1968.
 His godparents are Princess Christina of the Netherlands, Prince Alois-Konstantin of Lowenstein-Wertheim-Rosenberg, Jhr.
 G. Krayenhof, and The Dutch Merchant Fleet.
 Van Vollenhoven has three brothers: Bernhard, Pieter-Christiaan, Floris.

 In 1987, van Vollenhoven performed military service with the Royal Netherlands Marine Corps and the Royal Netherlands Navy.
 He graduated at University of Groningen in 1995, where he obtained a MSc degree in Economics.
 After his study he worked for the Schiphol Airport Authority, where he occupied several positions, including Senior Manager of Passenger Services.
 From September 2001 to May 2006, the prince worked for Philips (Domestic Appliances and Personal Care) in Amersfoort, where he was in charge of part of the Philishave portfolio.

 In May 2006, van Vollenhoven started his own business, The Source, which focuses on innovative concepts for products, services and systems for both business and government.
 Since 1 May 2013, Maurits is Aide-de-camp to King Willem-Alexander and promoted to the rank of Commander (Dutch: Kapitein-lieutenant ter Zee) in the Royal Netherlands Navy.

+Maurits works for Sunrock, a company which invests in solar parks and green energy.
+In April 2023, he gave an exceptional interview to writer Kemal Rijken at the Amsterdam television channel AT5.
+The prince criticised the solar energy policy of the municipality of Amsterdam and opened up about other topics.